YellowJacketLinux/Platillo/LEGAL.md

 given in the context of the utilitarian nature of letters.

-If I draw a piece of vector art on a 1000 by 1000 canvas using SVG or PostScript or any other vector art specification, that vector art is protected by copyright in the United States *even if I do not apply for such protection*.
+If I draw a piece of vector art on a 1000 by 1000 canvas using SVG or PostScript or any other vector graphic specification, that vector art is protected by copyright in the United States *even if I do not apply for such protection*.

 It seems very unlikely to me that such protection vanishes just because I put the code for the art into a font file.